zoltanNemeth/battleShip/README.md

 Then comes the battle phase.
 The two players guess one by one.
 Every time the guesses/strikes are printed out to help choosing.
-If you miss target, it appears as grey xx, if it hits it, it appears as red @@.
+If you miss target, it appears as grey xx, if you hit it, it appears as red @@.

 5.--------------------
 At the end of the game you get some statistics, the winner's strikes and a congratulation message.